YashEkhande/Verilog-HDL/README.md

 📫 How to reach me: mail- yash.ekhande4@gmail.com ,Linkedin- https://www.linkedin.com/in/yash-ekhande-982382289/
 😄 Pronouns: He/Him
-⚡ Fun fact: I’ve worked on creating Digital design circuits and would love to more constribute in semiconductor industry
+⚡ Fun fact: I’ve worked on creating Digital design circuits and would love to more constribute in semiconductor industry Welcome to this repository .
+This repository consist of all basic digital design Circuits that are useful for getting started for learning